 The classic aroma was transplanted in the west at the end of the hippie trail and has remained a welcome scent for practitioners of yoga, meditation, and cannabis consumption.
 This is more than a great way to get rid the smell of weed; the incense smoke can also pull double duty to visually mask the cannabis smoke if it’s still lingering.

 The hippie approach: Patchouli oil

 This aromatic oil is a hippie hallmark and doubles as a great way to mask weed smell.
 Made from the small pink and white flowers of the patchouli plant, this oil is known for its pleasant, lasting scent and supposed antidepressant and aphrodisiac qualities.
 Certainly makes sense: enjoy a doobie, dab some patchouli behind the ears, smell nice, and make love, not war.

 The homemaker approach: Febreeze

 A household staple for many Americans living with gassy pets and gassier spouses or roommates, Febreeze is a trigger-action odor eliminator.
 This is not the end-all, be-all of cannabis smell reduction or weed neutralizers, but for a fresh scent in a pinch, it’s a solid option.

-The toilet bowl approach: Matches with the bathroom fan on
+The bathroom approach: Matches with the bathroom fan on